30 is the new 20. But it’s not because people are living longer.

 Of course, few people truly thought of 13-year-olds as full-fledged adults.

-But they were treated like adults.
+But the point was to start treating them like adults.
 Along with freedom came responsibility for your actions.

-Because they were expected to act like adults, teens became full-fledged adult members of society within a few years.
+Because they were expected to act like adults, teens quickly learned what was expected of them to be a respected member of society.
+And they rose to the occasion, becoming full-fledged adult members of society within a few years.

 Usually, at around 18 or 20 years old, young adults would start being seen as equal members of adult society.
 By then the training phase was over.